anatman-org/prime/elegy.md

 all in white

 and then

-[ai "There is another side to the mountain."]
+> there is another side to the mountain

 i realized that it was turned around and everything was lined up differently